 Hybrid Night Guard – A hybrid night guard is a new design that features a soft rubber interior paired with a hard acrylic exterior.
 This design offers both comfort and strength, giving you peace of mind throughout the evening to prevent and protect yourself from grinding your teeth at night.
 Your dentist near you may suggest a hybrid night guard if you’re a moderate to heavy teeth grinder.

 Hard Night Guard – A hard night guard is the best option for heavy grinders because of its durability and strength.
 It’s constructed with durable acrylic material, providing extra protection for those who severely suffer from teeth grinding at night.

-A dentist may recommend an occlusal splint for a variety of reasons, especially if you experience tooth grinding, clenching, or early TMJ pain.
-Getting a night guard for TMJ, or a occlusal splint is an efficient, low-cost way to remedy the movement that’s causing pain, helps your jaw and facial muscles to relax, and to prevent it from getting worse.
+A dentist may recommend a splint for a variety of reasons, especially if you experience teeth grinding, clenching, or early TMJ pain.
+Getting a night guard for TMJ, or an occlusal splint is an efficient, low-cost way to remedy the movement that’s causing pain, helps your jaw and facial muscles to relax, and prevents it from getting worse.
 Patients typically get a splint if they suffer from:

-If you are experiencing pain in and around your jaw, or hear clicking noises when you open or close your mouth, you may suffer from TMD or bruxism.
-While a night guard is one way to mitigate TMJ pain, your TMJ specialist in Fairview can help you decide which treatment option is best to help stabilize your jaw in the correct position.
+If you are experiencing pain in and around your jaw or hear clicking noises when you open or close your mouth, you may suffer from TMD or bruxism, and you shouldn’t let it affect your quality of life.
+While a night guard or mouth guard is one way to mitigate TMJ pain, your TMJ specialist in Fairview can help you decide which treatment option is best to help stabilize your jaw in the correct position.